Scan time: 2-3 minutes / Read time: 3-5 minutes

 Cara writes a weekly newsletter about real Mexican home cooking.

-She started it to rescue taco night from the processed seasoning packet.
+She started it to rescue taco night from the seasoning packet.

-She believes authentic Mexican food is weeknight-simple once someone shows you.
+She believes real Mexican food is weeknight-simple, once someone shows you.

 ⛳️ Problem: